 The foundation year is taught alongside students from other Art, Design and Media disciplines, and will give you a collaborative environment to explore ideas, take creative risks and become confident independent learners.

 The foundation year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BSc (Hons) Games Design and Production course.

-You can also find helpful FAQs, learn more about student life at Salford or explore all our Film, TV and Media courses.
-Continue reading to understand more about this BsC (Hons) Games Design and Production with Foundation Year course.
+You can also find helpful FAQs, learn more about student life at Salford or explore all our Creative Digital Media and Gaming courses.

 This is for you if...